mrfawy/SoundCloud-downloader/README.md

 SCDownloader.py -u https://soundcloud.com/manoeldodriguesfilho/hans-zimmer-inception-time -c "your client ID"

 * Notes:
- * to create your client ID please refer to soundcloud doc , you can access yours at [your apps ] (http://soundcloud.com/you/apps)
+ * To create your client ID please refer to soundcloud doc , you can access yours at [your apps ] (http://soundcloud.com/you/apps)

 ### Copyrights
-This util should be only used according to soundcloud copyrights and privacy rules
+This tool  should be only used according to soundcloud copyrights and privacy rules

 ### Usage
 SCDownloader.py (-u URL | -f FILE) [-p PROXY] [-c CLIENT] [-o OUTPUT]